 I keep them in an airtight container at room temperature for about 4 days or in the refrigerator for about a week.

 Yes!
 After they cool completely, wrap each one in plastic wrap and then place in a freezer bag.
 They can be frozen for up to 2 months.
 To thaw, put them in the refrigerator or on the kitchen counter.

 HOW TO MAKE THE BEST VEGAN CHOCOLATE CHIP MUFFINS

-whisk together the flour, baking powder, nutmeg, baking soda & salt
+- Whisk together the flour, baking powder, nutmeg, baking soda, and salt.

 Then you bake them!